Our helpful, dedicated financial aid counseling team works individually with our students and their families to help them afford MIT.

 If you have any questions about your financial aid, or if you need our help navigating a complicated situation, please contact us!
 We want to understand the complexities of your financial situation and do our best to make your MIT education affordable.

-1. Families whose total income is less than $75,000, with typical assets, are not expected to contribute toward their student’s MIT education.
+- Beginning with the 2025–2026 academic year, families whose total income is less than $100,000, with typical assets, are not expected to contribute toward their student’s MIT education.
 However, students are still expected to contribute toward their own expenses from their summer savings contribution and student employment during the school year.
-As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. back to text
+As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. back to text ↑

-4. Families whose total income is less than $75,000, with typical assets, are not expected to contribute toward their student’s MIT education.
+- Beginning with the 2025–2026 academic year, families whose total income is less than $100,000, with typical assets, are not expected to contribute toward their student’s MIT education.
 However, students are still expected to contribute toward their own expenses from their summer savings contribution and student employment during the school year.
-As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. back to text
+As a student you may be able to offset your expected student contribution with an outside scholarship or a Pell Grant if eligible. back to text ↑